niclimcy/exabloom-takehome/backend/README.md

 - Contact name search is not implemented as it is not in the original schema
 - Additional parameter, type, to differentiate between filter type on search route
+- Contact number is well formatted like `+6591234567` with + and country code using faker data
+- Searching route is paginated as well